Reds vs. Astros Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has eight doubles, a triple, nine home runs, 37 walks and 39 RBI (63 total hits).
-He has swiped one base.
+- Alex Bregman has eight doubles, a triple, nine home runs, 38 walks and 39 RBI (63 total hits).
+He has stolen two bases.

 Bregman Recent Games